jaheyns/CfdOF/README.md

 The OpenFOAM installation is via the [OpenCFD MinGW package](https://www.openfoam.com/download/install-binary-windows-mingw.php).
-The [OpenCFD docker package](https://www.openfoam.com/download/install-binary-windows.php) as well as the [BlueCFD Core](http://bluecfd.github.io/Core/) port are also currently supported.
+The [OpenCFD docker package](https://www.openfoam.com/download/install-binary-windows.php) as well as the [BlueCFD Core](http://bluecfd.github.io/Core/) port are also currently supported but have some issues.

 OpenFOAM can be installed manually using the above link, or by clicking the relevant button in the Preferences panel described above.
 If you experience problems running OpenFOAM in CfdOF, please make